 Establishing a Coordinated Entry Region

 If communities are interested in establishing a CE region and implementing a local CE process, they follow the steps below.
-Some communities may choose to complete these tasks in a different order, this list is meant as an guide and the process may not be linear.:
+Some communities may choose to complete these tasks in a different order, this list is meant as an guide and the process may not be linear.

 Communities interested in implementing CE contact the Systems Change Team to propose a formation of a new CE region in the TX BoS CoC.
 In some instances, communities may be interested in connecting to a CE region already established.